AhmedHaroon07/SimpleCalculator/README.md

-# SimpleCalculatorinC-
+# SimpleCalculator
-A Basic CLI calculator app that performs all the arithmetic operations
+A Basic CLI calculator app that performs all the arithmetic operations written in C++